SAP-archive/cloud-analytics-end-to-end-sample/README.md

 # cloud-analytics-end-to-end-sample
-End-to-end analytics scenario using the trial landscapes of SAP CP and SAC.
+TechEd session: AIN623 - Deep Dive into SAP Analytics Cloud and SAP Cloud Platform.

-This sample is an exercise documentation to setup your own end-to-end scenario with SAP Cloud Platform and SAP Analytics Cloud.
+##Description

-This Documentation is also used in the TechEd Session AIN623 - Deep Dive into SAP Analytics Cloud and SAP Cloud Platform.
+The TechEd 2018 session AIN623 describes how to create a end-to-end analytics scenario using the trial accounts of SAP Cloud Platform and SAP Analytics Cloud.

-**ATTENTION** If you are following the exercise outside the TechEd session AIN623, you will need a company e-mail address to create a SAC trial account, or use an existing enterprise account of SAP Analytics Cloud.
+The exercise documentation of this sample is completely self-contained and can therefore also be used after TechEd.

-## Scenario Overview
+### Scenario Overview
 In these exercises you will learn how to create your first end-to-end analytics scenario using SAP Cloud Platform and SAP Analytics Cloud.
 Inside SAP Cloud Platform we will use SAP HANA as a database to store data and to create so called calculation views, to analyze the data.
 With a live data connection, the calculation views are then consumed in SAP Analytics Cloud.
 The consumption happens in so call models.
 On top of these models a dashboard can then be build.

-## Scenario Diagram
+### Scenario Diagram

 <img src="img/diagram1.JPG" alt="diagram1" width="60%">